 - Firewood Movement and Spread of Invasive Forest Pests

 - Invasive Species and Pests, Louisiana Dept. of Agriculture and Forestry (LDAF)

-- US Forest Service Southern Region Firewood Information
+- US Forest Service Southern Region Firewood Region

-- Imported Fire Ant information and map archives
+- Imported Fire Ant Information and interactive map

 Do you know of any good links for Louisiana?
 Help us out by clicking on the Submit A Link button below.